Rishi Sunak hits back at UN criticism of long sentences for climate protesters

 Last month, Trowland and Decker lost a bid to challenge their sentences at the Supreme Court, the UK’s highest court.

-In July, the protesters lost an appeal over what their lawyers said were the “extraordinary length” of their jail terms.
+In July, the protesters lost an appeal over what their lawyers said was the “extraordinary length” of their jail terms for the direct action on the crossing over the River Thames in south-east England.

 In their ruling, the judges acknowledged the “long and honourable tradition of civil disobedience on conscientious grounds” and that the sentences handed to Trowland and Decker went “well beyond previous sentences imposed for this type of offending”.